 Frequently Asked Questions About DWI/DUI Charges in New Jersey

-If you have never been convicted of DWI/DUI charges and no extenuating circumstances apply to elevate the arrest to a criminal charge, the maximum penalties for a first-time conviction include up to 30 days jail time, $250-$500 in fines, a minimum 3 month license suspension and maximum one-year license suspension, and approximately $500 in additional fines and fees—including mandatory contributions to the state’s drunk driving enforcement fund—and a $1,000 annual car insurance surcharge will apply for three years.
+If you have never been convicted of DWI/DUI charges and no extenuating circumstances apply to elevate the arrest to a criminal charge, the maximum penalties for a first-time conviction include up to 30 days jail time, $250-$500 in fines, a minimum 30 day license suspension and maximum one-year license suspension, installation of an ignition interlock device, and approximately $500 in additional fines and fees—including mandatory contributions to the state’s drunk driving enforcement fund—and a $1,000 annual car insurance surcharge will apply for three years.
 The court may also order the installation of an ignition interlock device in some cases.
 The level of punishment will depend upon your blood alcohol content—BAC between 0.08 percent and 0.10 percent generates lesser penalties.
 The most common way BAC test is the breath test and many cases involve breath test refusal.
 For example, when your BAC exceeds 0.10 percent, the minimum license suspension term increases to seven months.